alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ---
 # Release Notes

+## xx/xx/21 -  Eric Smith -    Version 3.2.2
+**Updates:**
+-   Icon Pickers in the CPE and Configure Column Wizard have been updated to the latest version

+**Bug Fixes:**
+-   Fixed occasional error message about the not_suppressNameFieldLink attribute

 ## 05/18/21 -  Eric Smith -    Version 3.2.1
 **Updates:**
 -   Picklist values can now be restricted to a single record type